fazuwanfauzi/4G-LTE-RSRP-Prediction-Model-Ver2/Dataset/Training/Raw/Readme.md

 Drive test raw data using Nemo Handy for construction of ML training datasets.

+Explanation for file naming structure:

-OA stand for Open Area.
+- OA stand for Open Area.

-SU stand for Suburban.
+- SU stand for Suburban.

-U stand for urban.
+- U stand for urban.

-The file name already matched with tower unique CID number.
+- The file name already matched with tower unique CID number.